John-Jaramillo/my-workout/docs/index.md

     > As someone with a full time job and a family, I want a faster and easier way to track my progress using my phone instead of writing in a notebook so I can devote more time to other aspects of my life.

 ## Functionality

-Without having to log in:

-* User will be able to browse the exercises.

 After logging in: